Green-Field-Eagles/eagles-school1/README.md

 Also thier is ability to change data of the admin, or add more admins.

 ## Technologies
-Technology1: Express.js & Node.js Technology2: Mysql for database
+Technology1: Express.js & Node.js for back end
+Technology2: Mysql for database
-Technology3: React
+Technology3: React for front end

 ## How To Use
 Installation: